MohamedJakkariya/init-node-server/README.md

 This package is used to initiate the sql with node server by single line for making developer life easy.

-To install the server as globally by using following npm command.

 > Step 1 :
 > To install the init-node-server package as globally by using following command.